-As of June 30, 2018, the University had a standby letter of credit with TD Bank, N.A. totaling to \$2.2 million for general liability and workers compensation insurance purposes related to current construction projects.
-There were no draws against the letter of credit during the fiscal year.
+As of June 30, 2019 and 2018, the University had a standby letter of credit with TD Bank, N.A. totaling to \$2.2 million for general liability and workers compensation insurance purposes related to current construction projects.
+There were no draws against the letter of credit during these fiscal years.